GoldHEN/henloader_lp/README.md

 GoldHEN embedded on the disc will always be used if using GoldHEN for the first time so please use a USB to update GoldHEN when there is a new release of the payload, the payload is copied to /data partition on your PS4 and will be used from then on

-HenLoader can be used witn any other hen you prefer, just replace the payload.bin on the usb.
+HenLoader can be used with any other hen you prefer, just replace the payload.bin on the usb.

 Please report any bugs you find to our Discord server https://discord.com/invite/pR5NTEVBGt